jbr/fieldwork/docs.md

 succeeds if you are able to emit exactly the code that you would have manually written, but far more concisely.

+Although this crate is fully configurable and these docs carefully describe the many configuration settings, wherever possible, fieldwork tries to express common patterns as the default.

 ## Performance

 The compile time cost of using a proc macro crate is always worth considering.
 All efforts have been